project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rw61x/README.md

    - No flow control

 4. On the client side, start sending commands using the chip-tool application as it is described [here](../../../../chip-tool/README.md#using-the-client-to-send-matter-commands).

+<a name="ota-software-update"></a>

+## OTA Software Update
+Over-The-Air software updates are supported with the RW61x all-clusters example.
+The process to follow in order to perform a software update is described in the dedicated guide ['Matter Over-The-Air Software Update with NXP RW61x example applications'](../../../../../docs/guides/nxp_rw61x_ota_software_update.md).